HL7/US-Core-STU3/pages/_includes/us-core-medicationrequest-intro.md

 The following are example usage scenarios for the US Core-MedicationRequest
 profile:

--   Query for medications that have been prescribed to a particular patient
+-   Record or query for medications that have been prescribed to a particular patient
 -   Query for all patients who have been prescribed a particular medication
 -   Query for all patients who were prescribed a particular medication within a particular time period

 ##### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
-Profile specific guidance and an [example](#example) are provided as well.
+Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

 **Each MedicationRequest must have:**